Exhibition Road, Patna

-Exhibition Road (officially Braj Kishore Path) is one of the most important thoroughfare and Central business district in Patna, Bihar, India.
+Exhibition Road (officially Braj Kishore Path) is one of the most important thoroughfares and Central business district in Patna, Bihar, India.
 It is a commercial center located in the heart of the city.
 It connects Gandhi Maidan Marg with the Chiraiyatand Flyover.
 It runs in parallel to the Frazer Road, east to the New Dak Bungalow.

 Overview/Transport

 Exhibition road is about 1 km away from Patna Junction railway station and 3.5 km from Patna Airport.
 It is one of the most prominent commercial hub of Patna and is host of number of Hotels in Patna.
 Exhibition road has residential apartments too.
 The famous car accessories market of Patna too is located on Exhibition road.
 Gandhi Maidan Police Station of Patna Police serve this area.